 Chris Paton BA (Hons), HND, PgDip Genealogical Studies

 Originally from Northern Ireland, but with both Scottish and Irish roots, I hold a Postgraduate Diploma in Genealogical Studies from the University of Strathclyde, and work as a professional genealogist, running the Scotland’s Greatest Story research service.
 I reside in the Scottish coastal town of Largs, North Ayrshire, but in the past have also been based in the English cities of Plymouth and Bristol, the Scottish city of Glasgow and town of Helensburgh, and the Northern Irish town of Carrickfergus, from where I originally hail.

-I have worked in recent years as a researcher (2016-17) and as a case worker (2018) for two separate Members of the Scottish Parliament, and from July 2019 will be working part-time as a caseworker for a Member of the UK Parliament.
+From 2016-19 I have also worked as a researcher and a case worker for two separate Members of the Scottish Parliament, and in 2019 worked for a time as a caseworker for a Member of the UK Parliament.
 Much further back, I worked for 12 years in factual television production on series such as Coast, Meet the Ancestors, Secret History, War Walks, Time Flyers and 999.
 During my career I met and interviewed RAF fighter pilots who fought at the Battle of Britain, liver and kidney transplant surgeons and patients at Edinburgh’s Royal Infirmary, Driving School’s Maureen Rees, and many other interesting folk.
 Filming took me to 30 of the 50 United States, Canada, Britain, Ireland, France, Italy and Sardinia.